wl1390/Hygieia-Instruction/README.md

 ## Notes

 ### api connected but ui does not
-if this happen, check the port and see if any application occupies the 8080 port.
+If this happen, check the port and see if any application occupies the 8080 port.

 ### jenkins
-jenkins default port is 8000.
+Jenkins default port is 8000.
 Should not change it.

 ### github
 The url you put in the ui should be the git clone path.